-i.
-Use is restricted to up to twelve (12) consecutive months during the rebuild of a principal building after a fire or catastrophe.
+- i.
+Use is restricted to up to twelve (12) consecutive months during the rebuild of a principal building after a fire or catastrophe. - w.
+Trellis i.
+A trellis is limited to a maximum height of eight (8) feet.

-w.
-Trellis

 A framework of latticework that is at least 50% open, typically made of bars of wood or metal crossed over each other, and chiefly used as a support for vines, fruit trees, or climbing plants.
 The following standards apply: